 Improved social networking skills

-The authors also speculate that your brain further develops the neural network responsible for the social interaction.
+The authors also speculate that your brain further develops the neural network responsible for social interaction.

 Maybe that’s exactly why there are so many mommy bloggers out there.
-We all have enhanced social networking skills because of our pregnancy!
+We all have enhanced social networking skills because of our pregnancies!